jananir77/vallur.github.com/_posts/2014-08-13-RightAPIToChooseForCall.md

 <script src="https://gist.github.com/vallur/133259b47e46a7240085.js"></script>

 Test metrics from server side :-

 ![SocketClient metrics](/img/posts/socketServer.png)

 From this, the service can cater to more than 50,000 requests per second.

 Advantages:-

 * Behave very simmillar to ReST and can also listen to port 80.
 * very light weight
-* Extreme performance on speed
+* Extreme performance on speed which allows to meet extreme amount of client requests per second.

 Disadvantages:-

 * will have to implement everything from scratch.
 * Security will have to be implemented.
+* Request and response is not human readable.
+Not exactly a disadvantage as Rest post requests are base 64 encoded which is not human readable either.

 For the reason of security and availability of admin operations it would not be a bad idea to implement a tomcat application on top of this framework.
 Just a thought for the future.